danog/MadelineProtoDocs/old_docs/API_docs_v17/methods/messages.setBotPrecheckoutResults.md

 ---
 title: messages.setBotPrecheckoutResults
 description: Once the user has confirmed their payment and shipping details, the bot receives an [updateBotPrecheckoutQuery](../constructors/updateBotPrecheckoutQuery.md) update.
-Use this method to respond to such pre-checkout queries.
-**Note**: Telegram must receive an answer within 10 seconds after the pre-checkout query was sent.
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 redirect_from: /API_docs/methods/messages_setBotPrecheckoutResults.html
 ---